jetsonsystems/MediaManagerTools/README.md

-# AppJsTools
+# MediaManagerTools

-Some scripts to get AppJs up and running for development.
+Some tools useful during development of the MediaManager App.

 ## ./bin/appjs-build.sh